-Many bioethicists have voiced their support for the incentivizing kidney donation through tax credits:
+Many bioethicists have voiced their support for compensating kidney donation through tax credits.

 There are literally more than 300,000,000 kidneys in the United States alone.
 For decades, we’ve tried asking people to donate them freely.
 Those efforts have decisively failed.
 Every year thousands of people die perfectly avoidable deaths, and countless more endure needless suffering.
 This is what the present policy delivers.
 But there’s an alternative.

-A carefully designed system of incentives for kidney donors would benefit virtually everyone involved.
+A carefully designed system for compensating kidney donors would benefit virtually everyone involved.
 Those who receive a kidney would clearly benefit, enjoying longer, healthier lives.
 Those who provide a kidney, because fairly compensated, would also benefit.
-And those who would have provided a kidney under the present policy, would benefit when their intended recipient receives a transplant from an incentivized donor instead.
+And those who would have provided a kidney under the present policy, would benefit when their intended recipient receives a transplant from a compensated donor instead.
 Indeed, even the taxpayer would benefit.
 This proposal comes at a fraction of the cost we pay for the present system.

 Rarely do we contemplate such an easy choice.
-The use of incentives for kidney donors is a moral imperative.
+The use of compensation for kidney donors is a moral imperative.

 It should be uncontroversial that if we can save lives with relatively low risks to others, we should.
 Kidney donations save lives and typically involve relatively minor risks to healthy donors.
 That is a reason to encourage donation however we can, including by compensating donors.